Designation: Heart Surgeon

-Daoud Hanania has several firsts under his belt; he performed the first heart transplant in the Arab world at the King Hussein Medical Centre in Jordan in 1985 and the first kidney transplant in the Arab world in 1973.
+Daoud Hanania has several firsts under his belt; he performed the first heart transplant in the Arab world at the King Hussein Medical Centre in Jordan in 1985 and the first kidney transplant in the Middle East in 1973.

 Today, Hanania has a private practice.
 He sees patients regularly at the new Hanania Centre in Amman and performs cardiovascular surgery operations mostly at the Arab Medical Centre and the Khalidi Medical Centre and occasionally at the Islamic Hospital and the Amman Surgical Hospital.